winfsp/winfsp/doc/WinFsp-API-winfsp.h.md

 **Discussion**

+(NOTE: use of this function is not recommended; use Delete instead.)

 This function tests whether a file or directory can be safely deleted.
 This function does not need to perform access checks, but may performs tasks such as check for empty directories, etc.